-It means getting serious about the culture-strategy connection — in many cases your organization’s OS may not be functioning at it’s best.
+It means getting serious about the culture-strategy connection — in many cases your organization’s OS may not be functioning at its best.
 Here are four ways to give your company’s OS an upgrade:

 - Culture trumps investment, so invest in culture.
 There are certain capital-intensive or highly-regulated industries that will always require larger investments to play, but a remarkable number of industries are now more accessible to disruptive startups than ever before.
 This means that culture is the differentiator and should be built as carefully as any other intellectual asset.

 - Endorse some decoupled efforts.
-There are times when the R&D team must pursue an agenda different than the business team, such as when passing through market inflection points as described by Christensen et. al. These times should be the exception and not the rule.
+There are times when the R&D team must pursue an agenda different from the business team, such as when passing through market inflection points as described by Christensen et. al. These times should be the exception and not the rule.

 - Get everyone on the same page.
-When you have locked in your innovation agenda talk about it everywhere and all the time.
-Talk about at all hands meetings, in your written employee updates and newsletters.
+When you have locked in your innovation agenda, talk about it everywhere and all the time.
+Talk about it at all hands meetings, in your written employee updates and newsletters.
 This will allow everyone in the organization to make great trade off decisions – key to new product cycle time.

 Culture is a high-stakes balancing act.